wultra/powerauth-mobile-sdk/docs/Migration-from-1.7-to-1.8.md

             ).build();
     ```

-- `PowerAuthSDK.Builder.build()` now require to use application's context to build instance of `PowerAuthSDK`.
+- `PowerAuthSDK.Builder.build()` now requires to use application's context to build an instance of `PowerAuthSDK`.
 If you don't have such context available, then please use the following code in your application's `onCreate()` method:
   ```kotlin
   PowerAuthAppLifecycleListener.getInstance().registerForActivityLifecycleCallbacks(this) // "this" is Application
   ```

-- The following methods are now deprecated in `PowerAuthAuthentication` class:
+- The following methods are now deprecated in the `PowerAuthAuthentication` class:
   - All variants of `commitWithPassword()` are now replaced with `persistWithPassword()`
   - All variants of `commitWithPasswordAndBiometry()` are now `persistWithPasswordAndBiometry()`

-- The following methods are now deprecated in `PowerAuthSDK` class:
+- The following methods are now deprecated in the `PowerAuthSDK` class:
   - `commitActivationWithAuthentication()` is now `persistActivationWithAuthentication()`
   - All variants of `commitActivationWithPassword()` are now `persistActivationWithPassword()`
   - All variants of `commitActivation()` are now `persistActivation()`
-  - All variants of `authenticateUsingBiometry()` are now replaced with `authenticateUsingBiometrics()` with `IAuthenticateWithBiometricsListener` interface returning `PowerAuthAuthentication` in success.
+  - All variants of `authenticateUsingBiometry()` are now replaced with `authenticateUsingBiometrics()` with the `IAuthenticateWithBiometricsListener` interface returning `PowerAuthAuthentication` in success.

 - The `ICommitActivationWithBiometryListener` is now deprecated and you can use `IPersistActivationWithBiometricsListener` as a replacement.

-- The `PowerAuthAuthentication` object is now immutable object.
+- The `PowerAuthAuthentication` object is now an immutable object.

 - `PowerAuthErrorCodes` now contains the following new error codes:
-  - `TIME_SYNCHRONIZATION` indicating a problem with the time synchronization.
+  - `TIME_SYNCHRONIZATION` indicates a problem with the time synchronization.
-  - `BIOMETRY_NOT_ENROLLED` indicating that device has no enrolled biometry.
+  - `BIOMETRY_NOT_ENROLLED` indicating that the device has no enrolled biometry.

 - The biometry-related methods in `PowerAuthSDK` are no longer annotated as `@RequiresApi(api = Build.VERSION_CODES.M)`.
-This change may lead to a several dead code branches in your code if you still support devices older than Android 6.0.
+This change may lead to several dead code branches in your code if you still support devices older than Android 6.0.

 - Removed all interfaces deprecated in release `1.7.x`